YunoHost-Apps/dato_ynh/README.md

 Also, if you need, you can make use of the password reset feature to allow users to modify their passwords, you will just need to send them the generated password reset link.

+## A note about dato

+Please be aware that dato is a Progressive Web App.
+In a nutshell, this means that browsers cache the whole app, so it doesn't have to be requested to the server every time a user is visiting it.
+This lowers solicitation of the server, and also allow users to use dato offline.

+When the app is upgraded, the user's browser will automatically detect that there is a new version, and propose to reload the page to update.
+However, sometimes it seems a bit random how browsers notice the new version, so if you want to make sure you're using the latest version, click on the "?" button (top-right in the web interface), and choose "credits" to verify the version you're using.
+You can also force reloading the app from the server opening "about:serviceworkers" in your browser and unregistering the worker for the domain in which you installed dato.

 ## Documentation

  * Official documentation: https://squeak.eauchat.org/dato/